-Sun Mountain’s doors, mouldings, and wood beams are available in 20 wood species, including both domestic and exotic hardwoods and softwoods.
-Sun Mountain’s wide plank flooring is available in eight wood species.
+Sun Mountain’s doors, mouldings, and wood beams are available in 17 wood species (plus reclaimed barnwood), including both domestic and exotic hardwoods and softwoods.
 Many species can be further designated by “grade,” such as “knotty” (sometimes called “character”) or “select” (clear, with few or no knots).
 In addition, unique effects can be achieved on certain species by special “cuts” of the logs, such as “rift” and “quarter” cuts.

 To learn more about grades and cuts of wood, click the links below: